IBM/wincollect/WinCollect10/Powershell Scripts/AgentManagement/readme.md

 The $destination parameter is used to specify where to drop the "update_" script to change the configuration for your agents.
 The default location is used here, but if you installed your agent in a different location make sure this is changed accordingly.

+## Purpose of SetClientCertThumbprint.ps1

+This powershell script can be used to search the local machine's Windows certificate stores for a client certificate and store that certificate's thumbprint as an environment variable.
+This environment variable can be used in update scripts to update destinations to use the certificate.

+## Parameters

+The $hostname parameter is used to specify the hostname that the certificate was issued to.
+The default value for this is the name of the computer the script is running from.

 ## Author  Team WinCollect

 ## Copyright (c) 2021 IBM